County Longford Ireland · Co. Longford · Newtownforbes Save · Share

 Jun-Aug

-The N4 is busier.
-Newtownforbes is a pass-through place more than a destination, and summer makes that clear.
-Good if you want to be quiet.
+The N4 is busier with Sligo and weekend traffic running through the village.
+Newtownforbes is a pass-through more than a destination, and summer makes that plain.

 ◐ Mind yourself